 Step 1.
 Pre-cook the pepper halves in boiling water for 10 min.

 Step 2.
-Meanwhile, cook the beef with onion and spices.
+Meanwhile, cook the beef with onion and spices in a large skillet.

 Step 3.
 Transfer the pepper halves into a baking dish and fill with the beef.